microsoft/makecode-csp/content/unit-5/day-3/return-values.md

 ### 3. Activity: Writing Functions with Parameters (25 minutes)

-* Direct students to go their Writing Functions with Return Values page.
+* Direct students to go their <a href="/unit-5/day-3/writing-functions-return-values">Writing Functions with Return Values</a> page.
 * Task students with completing all of the tasks on the page:
-    * Tasks 1 - 2 using the guide on the Activity: Return Values webpage.
+    * Tasks 1 - 2 using the guide on the [Activity: Return Values](https://arcade.makecode.com/courses/csintro3/functions/returns) webpage.
     * Task 3.
     * If students have time, encourage them to code in JavaScript.